cbgaindia/budget-basic-next/README.md

 ### GSAP

-To handle sticky sidebar for desktop and menubar for mobile, [GSAP](https://greensock.com/gsap/) is used.
+To handle animation for sidebar in desktop and menubar for mobile, [GSAP](https://greensock.com/gsap/) is used.
 You will find following function in `/pages/[chapter].js`:
-- `sidebarSticky`
 - `handleSidebarAnimation`
 - `handleSubheadingAnimation`

 and the following in `/components/menu.js`:
-- `menuSticky`
+- `handleMenuAnimation`
-- `handleMenuAnimation`.
+- `handleSubheadingAnimation`

 These functions use GSAP [ScrollTrigger](https://greensock.com/scrolltrigger/) to handle pinning and other animations.